-Released in 2008, the Divi Builder is a drag and drop page builder to help edit WordPress – it enables user-friendly columns and modules on WordPress a page or post.
+Released in 2008, the Divi Builder is a drag-and-drop page builder to help edit WordPress – it enables easy to use columns and modules on WordPress a page or post.

 We couldn’t create columns in the classic WordPress page editor until 2018, after the release of WordPress blocks.
 So the Divi Builder has been a useful tool and is only getting more powerful.